 BIG DREAMS

-I have dreams of one day running my own indie publishing house.
-The way industry trends are going, it looks less likely, but if it ever comes to fruition, I can use the same business practices to help others publish.
+I have dreams of one day expanding my solo publishing house to a small press.
+The way industry trends are going, it looks less and less likely, but if it ever comes to fruition, I can use the same business to help others with their publishing needs.

 YOUR CHOICE